-A candidate must register for at least two course modules, other than the dissertation FMI5 or the research project, per year, except where only one course module is required to complete the degree.
+FMI5 A candidate must register for at least two course modules, other than the 120credit dissertation or the 60-credit minor dissertation, per year, except where only one course module is required to complete the degree.

-FMI6 1 A candidate may obtain the degree in one of the following ways:
+FMI6.1 A candidate may obtain the degree in one of the following ways:

-- by completing advanced coursework (as prescribed) of a minimum value of 12 research report on the subject of a minor dissertation of a minimum value of 60 - (b) by completing advanced study by coursework of a minimum value of 60 dissertation (120 credits); or
+- (a) by completing advanced coursework (as prescribed) of a minimum value of 120 credits and a research report on the subject of a minor dissertation of a minimum value of 60 credits; or - (b) by completing advanced study by coursework of a minimum value of 60 credits and a dissertation (120 credits); or - (c) by completing a dissertation (180 credits).

-(c) by completing a dissertation (180 credits).
+FMI7.1 For the purpose of granting credit for and/or exemption from a course prescribed as a curriculum requirement, the Senate may recognise a course or courses completed at this or another university or institution recognised for the purpose, provided that (i) such courses have not been counted for a qualification at the University or at any other institution and (ii) at least half the courses prescribed for the Degree shall be attended and passed at the University and (iii) the total period of attendance shall not be less than one year.

-- FMI7.1 For the purpose of granting credit for and/or exemption from a course prescribed as a curriculum requirement, the Senate may recognise a course or courses completed at this or another university or institution recognised for the purpose, provided that (i) such courses have not been counted for a qualification at the University or at any other institution and (ii) at least half the courses prescribed for the Degree shall be attended and passed at the University and (iii) the total period of attendance shall not be less than one year. - FMI7.2 Course credits of more than 10 years standing, whether obtained in this Faculty, other faculties or other universities, shall not be carried forward for credit except by special permission of Senate.
+FMI7.2 Course credits of more than 10 years standing, whether obtained in this Faculty, other faculties or other universities, shall not be carried forward for credit except by special permission of Senate.

-- FMI8.1 A candidate shall complete - (a) prescribed courses to the value of 60 credits and a dissertation (120 credits), or - (b) prescribed courses to the value of 120 credits and a research report on the subject of the minor dissertation to a value of 60 credits, or - (c) a dissertation to the value of 180 credits. - FMI8.2 A candidate shall not be permitted to submit his/her dissertation for examination more than twice - FMI8.3 A candidate may be required to present him or herself for an oral examination on the dissertation, research report, or an essay assignment. - FMI8.4 No dissertation or research report involving human (or animal) subjects, where ethics clearance has not been obtained beforehand will be examined.
+- FMI8 1 A candidate shall complete - prescribed courses to the value of 60 credits and a dissertation (120 credits), or - prescribed courses to the value of 120 credits and a research report on (b) the subject of the minor dissertation to a value of 60 credits, or - a dissertation to the value of 180 credits. (c) - FMI8 2 A candidate shall not be permitted to submit his/her dissertation for examination more than twice. - FMI8 3 A candidate may be required to present him or herself for an oral examination on the dissertation, research report, or an essay assignment. - FMI8.4 No dissertation or research report involving human (or animal) subjects, where ethics clearance has not been obtained beforehand, will be examined.

-- FMI9.1 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree, fails to complete courses of a value of not less than 50% of the total credits for which he or she is registered in the year concerned (or if he or she fails to make progress with his or her dissertation to the satisfaction of Senate). - FMI9.2 A candidate who is required by the Faculty Examination Committee to correct or revise his or her research dissertation shall complete the corrections/revisions within one year of the date of the Committee's decision, failing which he/she shall not be permitted to continue with or reregister for his/her degree without the special permission of Senate. - FMI9.3 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree fails to complete a course after having been registered for it twice or, in the case of the minor dissertation, submits the dissertation and fails the examination format to the Programme Convener.
-Where more than two examiners are appointed a candidate may be required to submit an appropriate number of additional copies in temporary bindings.
+- FMI9.1 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree, fails to complete courses of a value of not less than 50% of the total credits for which he or she is registered in the year concerned (or if he or she fails to make progress with his or her dissertation to the satisfaction of Senate). - FMI9.2 A candidate who is required by the Faculty Examination Committee to correct or revise his or her research dissertation shall complete the corrections/revisions within one year of the date of the Committee's decision, failing which he/she shall not be permitted to continue with or reregister for his/her degree without the special permission of Senate. - FMI9.3 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree fails to complete a course after having been registered for it twice or, in the case of the minor dissertation, submits the dissertation and fails the examination.